Ideas for Your Spiritual Grounding Practice

 You can also try guided meditations which can help you visualize something descriptive, or incorporate body scanning techniques for intentional muscle relaxation.
 My favorite resource for beginners’ guided meditation is the Chani App*.

-You can also try meditating followed by journaling whatever comes to mind.
+You can also try meditation followed by journaling whatever comes to mind.
 It can be a brain dump or stream of consciousness that helps clear your mind.

 If meditation resonates with you, start small with a few minutes per day and grow from there.
 It’s okay if your mind doesn’t go completely blank; it’s about noticing your thoughts and then coming back to the meditation to focus on your breath.